Meet the Whistleblower

 Dr. Westrick is the subject of a one hour documentary featuring highlights of his case and the scandal behind the sale of faulty Zylon vest.
 The CBS show "Whistleblower" featuring Dr. Westrick can be seen Friday, August 17 at 10/9c or online at: https://www.cbs.com/shows/whistleblower/

-On March 15, 2018, the DOJ announced a settlement in which the Japanese manufacturer of Zylon, Toyobo Co., Ltd., agreed to pay the United States $66 million.
+On March 15, 2018, the DOJ announced a settlement in which the Japanese manufacturer of Zylon, Toyobo Co., Ltd., agreed to pay the United States $66 million to resolve the allegations of False Claims Act violations against it.
 The final victory in this case came on July 16, 2018 when a settlement was reached with former Second Chance president and CEO Richard C. Davis, who agreed to pay the government $125,000 to settle claims related to the False Claims Act suit filed against Second Chance.

 Recently, Dr. Westrick was a featured speaker at the National Whistleblower Center’s Whistleblower Day Celebration on Capitol Hill.
 Sen. Grassley, a lead advocate for whistleblower rights and protections as Chairman of the Senate Whistleblower Protection Caucus, recounted Dr. Westrick’s incredible impact during his keynote address.
 Senator Grassley told the audience, “when you don’t listen to whistleblowers like Dr. Westrick, that’s when the regrets come.
 Because of his remarkable courage, the product was pulled from the market, and no doubt countless lives saved.
 But think about it this: what if his company had listened to him in the first place?
 Times would have turned out very differently for the two brave officers whose vests failed them.”
 Dr. Westrick was recently honored with the Frank Wills and Martha Mitchell Pillar Award for Whistleblowers and Unsung Heroes.

-Dr. Westrick commented on his 14-year legal battle “It’s been a long time.
+Dr. Westrick commented on his 14-year legal battle as a whistleblower “It’s been a long time.
 But it was worth it, and I would do it again.”

-“Dr. Westrick’s case is proof that whistleblower rewards are the key for the detection of fraud,” said his whistleblower attorney Stephen M. Kohn, a partner at Kohn, Kohn & Colapinto, and Executive Director of the National Whistleblower Center.
+“Dr. Westrick’s case is proof that whistleblower rewards are the key for the detection of fraud,” said his qui tam attorney Stephen M. Kohn, a partner at Kohn, Kohn & Colapinto, and Executive Director of the National Whistleblower Center.